How to become a counsellor in Australia

 The sky’s the limit for career options

-It’ll allow you to specialise in various areas within the counselling field as well, including:
+This area of study can allow you to specialise in various areas within the counselling field as well, including:

 • relationships